×

 When we asked people what advice they would give someone preparing to move to Playa Samara, they said:

 "Playa Samara, is a popular destination for expats due to its beautiful beaches, relaxed lifestyle, and friendly community.
 Before moving, it's important to understand that the cost of living can be higher than in other parts of Costa Rica, especially for housing and imported goods.
 You should also be aware that while English is widely spoken in tourist areas, a basic understanding of Spanish can be very helpful in day-to-day life.
 The healthcare system in Costa Rica is generally good, but it's recommended to have private health insurance for more serious conditions or emergencies.
 The climate in Playa Samara is tropical, with a dry season from December to April and a rainy season from May to November.
 It's important to prepare for this, especially if you're not used to living in a humid environment.
 While crime rates are relatively low, petty theft can be a problem, so it's important to take precautions such as not leaving valuables unattended.
 Public transportation in Playa Samara is limited, so you may want to consider buying a car or a bicycle for getting around.
 Finally, it's important to understand that while Playa Samara offers a relaxed lifestyle, it may not offer the same level of amenities or entertainment options as a larger city.
-However, for many expats, the trade-off is well worth it for the chance to live in such a beautiful and welcoming community," commented one expat who made the move to Playa Samara.
+However, for many expats, the trade-off is well worth it for the chance to live in such a beautiful and welcoming community," said one expat who made the move to Playa Samara.

 How do I find a place to live in Playa Samara?